marwahaha/studyfruit/README.md

-This is a collection of study guides, notes, and tutorials made by Cal students.
+This is a collection of study guides, notes, and tutorials assembled by Cal students.
 I hope it is useful for those in school and those looking to learn something new.

 ## How to use
 Click on a department page to find relevant materials.